 Hi, I’m Brad Gantt.

 I’m the founder of Still Moving Meditation and a certified meditation teacher.
 I originally came to meditation as a means to deal with debilitating stress, turn off the constant chatter in my head and cope with juggling my career and family.
-The practice was so transformative that I felt compelled to share the knowledge, training to become a teacher with two of the world’s leading experts: Charlie Knoles and Light Watkins.
-I hope to shine a light (no pun intended) into the depths of these ancient practices in a way that’s relevant to your modern life, and have a laugh along the way.
+The practice was so transformative that I felt compelled to share the knowledge, training to become a teacher under Charlie Knoles and deepening my practice with some of the world’s leading experts including Jeff Kober and Light Watkins.
+I hope to shine a light into the depths of these ancient practices in a way that’s relevant to your modern life, and have a laugh along the way.

 If you’d care to read the longer version, click here.